MEGACORP COMPREHENSIVE RULES V1.5.5

 Characters may not attack themselves.

-Choose a character and a target space (the defender).
+Choose a character and a target space (the proposed defender).
 Declare which attribute to be contested in.

 The attacker can only choose a trait that it has a positive value (i.e.: 1 or higher) to attack with.

-If the character inside the targeted space has moved to another space, the attack is considered nullified and the attacker remains engaged.
+If the card inside the targeted space has moved to another space, the attack is considered nullified and the attacker remains engaged.

 Engage the challenging character, the attack will only proceed if the card is still legally docked after engaging.